www.suzukicycles.org ALL SUZUKI MOTOCYCLES EVER BUILT

 1979 Suzuki year code: N

-1979 A50P sales brochure from Holland (two pages).
+1979 A50P sales brochure from Holland (2 pages).
 Click to enlarge This brochure scan was sent to me by Johan, courtesy of Suzuki Bromfietsen.
 The brochure was printed in August 1978 so I'd guess the model year is 1979 (could also be 1978 if the Suzuki Holland printed the brochure very late in the year).
 The ”P” in the model name stands for ”pedals”.
 Pedals were required on all mopeds in the Netherlands.

 1979 A50P and A50PD specifications (the Netherlands)